Ksenia-G/Guru99_Banking_Web_App/README.md

 ## ABOUT
-Gurur99 Bank Project is a demo banking website.
+Gurur99 Bank Project is a banking website.

 ## OBJECTIVE
 1. Write unit test cases for the below listed modules as per SRS.